dsfields/landlord/README.md

 ## Limitations

+There are a couple of limitations that implementers should keep in mind while using `landlord`.

+### Atomicity

 The `landlord` module cannot provide true transactional atomicity of multiple entries, as, this is a feature that typically must be supported by a database engine.
 While `landlord` utilizes a number of safeguards to prevent errant data from being persisted, it is not a guarantee.

 For example, in the event of a catastrophic failure of a `landlord`-powered application in the middle of a confirmation operation, it's possible only a subset of documents on a lease will be permanently persisted.

 For this reason, we recommend storing documents that contain references to all sibling documents, or a single primary.
 This way orphaned documents can be cleaned up by application logic or a secondary process.

+### Inserts

+The primary use case for `landlord` is creating keys to represent unique constraints for sub keys of documents, and, so, at this time `landlord` only supports insert operations.
+This will likely change in a future release.

+However, the confirmation of keys added to a `landlord` lease can still be dictated by the success of one additional operation (any operation) by calling the `confirm()` or `cancel()` methods on `Lease` accordingly.